-A fee of \$50 is currently billed to hospitals for specimens submitted for screening.
+A fee of \$80.40 is currently billed to hospitals for specimens submitted for screening.
 Hospitals, medical offices, and local health departments may also charge a small fee to perform and send the test.
+If you had a homebirth, you may be required to pay for the initial newborn screen.
 However, all residents of Georgia have access to services, regardless of income.
 If you are told that your child cannot have this test because you cannot pay the fee, please call the Newborn Screening Program at (404) 657-4143.